AutismFather/BetterLogs/README.md

 - Sign contents along with the world and x,y,x coordinates are recorded in the server logs
 - Book contents on edit and signed books are recorded in the server logs
 - Real time alerts can be sent via in game chat to staff with appropriate permissions
+- Extra details, such as full book contents, are sent to the log/console
+- Alerts can be sent to Discord channels via webhooks (instructions in config.yml)

 ## Permissions
 - betterlogs.alerts.*